I will start this article with exclamation.

 - Project and your business.

-Your own Project Manager cares not only about project development, he/she pays attention at your business and constantly revisits it to verify the teams are heading in the right direction.
+Your own Project Manager cares not only about project development, but he/she also pays attention at your business and constantly revisits it to verify the teams are heading in the right direction.
 If there is a long conditions project, it required a higher level of planning and control, led by the Project Manager with that holistic view.

-- Cooperation in project team.
+- Cooperation within the project team.

 The project manager plays an important role in ensuring all the team members work on their assigned activities in the appropriate order.
 He/she works with team members to increase each member efficiency and confirm which activities must occur in the project and in what order so projects are completed faster and more efficiently.